Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Applications for Artificial Planetary Evolution

-We confirm the appropriate use of an exponential function representing the dynamical friction process due to interactions between the planets and massive planetesimals.
-We use the best-fit values to initialize simulations of the giant planets with migration and eccentricity damping parameters.
-In Figure \ref{fig:tsiganisearlymig} we show a simulation where we successfully reproduce early and late epochs of outward migration (top panel) and eccentricity damping for Uranus (middle panel) and Neptune (bottom panel).
 With this exercise, we show an appropriate use for aritficially evolving planets' orbits, motivated by a physical process.
-While for this case, our goal was to reproduce the scenario is a specific simulation, for the case of outer solar system models, the goal is to evolve the giant planets' orbit such that they match the current observed state of the Solar System.
-This involves changing the parameters in the functional form describing the evolution.
-Specifically, the parameters to change are the scale of the change and the timescale of the change (see Equation \ref{aeifuncs}).
+While for this case, our goal was to reproduce the scenario in a specific simulation, for the case of outer solar system models, the goal is to evolve the giant planets' orbits such that they match the current observed state of the Solar System. {To do this, one would use a function and parameters that represents a realistic temporal evolution (see Equation \ref{aeifuncs}).}